campa-consortium/lattice-standard/GOVERNANCE.rst

 SC members can call votes for decisions (technical or governance).

 The SC can veto decisions of the technical committee (TC) by voting in the SC.
-The TC can overwrite a veto with a 2/3rd majority vote in the TC.
+The TC can overwrite a veto with a 2/3 majority vote in the TC.
-Decisions are documented in ...
+Decisions are documented in the `weekly developer meeting notes <https://docs.google.com/document/d/1dh10nDcaPhTTYGVrCbvaA_RylgRGqUY9yDYUtdX04f8/edit>`__ and/or in the GitHub repository.

 The SC can change the governance structure, but only in a unanimous vote.

 Decision Process
 ^^^^^^^^^^^^^^^^

-Decision of the SC usually happen in the weekly meetings, via e-mail or public chat.
+Decision of the SC usually happen in the weekly developer meetings, via e-mail or public chat.

 Decisions are made in a non-confidential manner, by majority on the cast votes of SC members.
 Votes can be cast in asynchronous manner, e.g., over the time of one to two weeks.